Ewha-AI/EDIQA/README.md

 **Notes**:

 - To train the model using pretrained backbone weights, download the pretrained models and place them in `work_dirs/detection_models/mayo`.
-- The pretrained models were trained using [MMDetection](https://github.com/open-mmlab/mmdetection).
+- The pretrained models were trained using [Swin Transformer Object Detection](https://github.com/SwinTransformer/Swin-Transformer-Object-Detection).

 ## Usage